 Another popular, program-specific approach to interventionist training is through Love First’s Clinical Interventionist Training & Certification program.
-Certification requires a five-day course on all aspects of intervention, including:

 Participants will spend all five days immersed in the program in a professional conference and retreat setting.
 At the end of the training, participants will receive a certification in the Love First method for creating and managing interventions.